nulltea/hyper-greco/README.md

 ## Approach

 - This implementation uses linear-time GKR ([Libra](https://eprint.iacr.org/2019/317)) prove system.
-- FHE input uni polys generated via [circuit_sk.py](https://github.com/nulltea/gkreco/blob/1019a9a0a9a174785232cc8e2a21e04861d30ed2/scripts/circuit_sk.py) are converted to multilinear polys on boolean domain.
+- FHE input uni polys generated via [circuit_sk.py](https://github.com/nulltea/gkreco/blob/1019a9a0a9a174785232cc8e2a21e04861d30ed2/scripts/circuit_sk.py) are converted to multilinear polys on a boolean domain.
 - Polynomial multiplication in the circuit is computed as `evaluation (FFT) -> dot product -> interpolation (IFFT)`
   - see 1-D convolution in [zkCNN paper](https://eprint.iacr.org/2021/673.pdf#page=9)
 - Range checks for all input polys are batched and proved via a single Lasso node.